Explain the Functional Block Diagram of Microprocessor 8085

 DMA (Direct Memory Access) Signals

 HOLD —When another device wants to utilize the address and data bus.
-Then DMA controller sends signal ‘1’ to the microprocessor, holds the current process, and free the data bus and memory bus, to access data from memory.
+Then, the DMA controller sends signal ‘1’ to the microprocessor, holds the current process, and frees the data bus and memory bus to access data from memory.

 HLDA’ – It is a low enable signal that shows that a HOLD request has been received.